Pacinian corpuscle: Function

-Pacinian corpuscles are rapidly adapting (phasic) receptors that detect gross pressure changes and vibrations in the skin.
-Any deformation in the corpuscle causes action potentials to be generated by opening pressure-sensitive sodium ion channels in the axon membrane.
-This allows sodium ions to flow into the cell, creating a receptor potential.
+Pacinian corpuscles are rapidly adapting phasic receptors that detect gross pressure changes and vibrations in the skin.
+Pacinian corpuscles have a large receptive field on the skin's surface with an especially sensitive center.

-These corpuscles are especially sensitive to vibrations, which they can sense even centimeters away.
-Their optimal sensitivity is 250 Hz, and this is the frequency range generated upon fingertips by textures made of features smaller than 1 µm.
-Pacinian corpuscles respond when the skin is rapidly indented but not when the pressure is steady, due to the layers of connective tissue that cover the nerve ending.
+The corpuscles are especially sensitive to vibrations, which they can sense even centimeters away.
+Their optimal sensitivity is 250 Hz, and this is the frequency range generated upon fingertips by textures made of features smaller than 1 μm.
+Pacinian corpuscles respond when the skin is rapidly indented but not when the pressure is steady (due to the capsule).
 It is thought that they respond to high-velocity changes in joint position.
 They have also been implicated in detecting the location of touch sensations on handheld tools.

-Pacinian corpuscles have a large receptive field on the skin's surface with an especially sensitive center.

-Mechanism
+Sensory transduction

 Pacinian corpuscles sense stimuli due to the deformation of their lamellae, which press on the membrane of the sensory neuron and causes it to bend or stretch.
+When the lamellae are deformed, due to either application or release of pressure, a generator or receptor potential is created as it physically deforms the plasma membrane of axon terminal, making it "leak" different cations through mechanosensitive channels which initiates the receptor potential.
+This initial receptor potential is potentiated by voltage-activated ion channels present in the inner-coreof the corpuscle.
+Finally, the receptor potential is modulated to neural spikes or action potential with the help of opening of sodium ion channels present at the first Ranvier's Node of the axon.

-When the lamellae are deformed, due to either pressure or release of pressure, a generator potential is created as it physically deforms the plasma membrane of the receptive area of the neuron, making it "leak" Na+ ions.
-If this potential reaches a certain threshold, nerve impulses or action potentials are formed by pressure-sensitive sodium channels at the first node of Ranvier, the first node of the myelinated section of the neurite inside the capsule.
-This impulse is now transferred along the axon with the use of sodium channels and sodium/potassium pumps in the axon membrane.
+Due to generation of receptor potential in the receptive area of the neurite (especially near the heminode or half-node of the axon) the potential at the first Ranvier's node can reach certain threshold, triggering nerve impulses or action potentials at the first node of Ranvier.
+The first Ranvier's node of the myelinated section of the neurite is often found inside the capsule.
+This impulse is then transferred along the axon from node to node with the use of sodium channels and sodium/potassium pumps in the axon membrane.

 Once the receptive area of the neurite is depolarized, it will depolarize the first node of Ranvier; however, as it is a rapidly adapting fibre, this does not carry on indefinitely, and the signal propagation ceases.
 This is a graded response, meaning that the greater the deformation, the greater the generator potential.
 This information is encoded in the frequency of impulses, since a bigger or faster deformation induces a higher impulse frequency.
 Action potentials are formed when the skin is rapidly distorted but not when pressure is continuous because of the mechanical filtering of the stimulus in the lamellar structure.
 The frequencies of the impulses decrease quickly and soon stop due to the relaxation of the inner layers of connective tissue that cover the nerve ending.

-Discovery
+Surface vibrations

+The Pacinian corpuscles in elephant feet have been suggested to enable seismic communication.
+The Pacinian corpuscles in mice can detect taps on a branch 2.5 meters away.